exakat/exakat/docs/Rules.rst

 ###################

-`'basename() <http://www.php.net/basename>`_ will remove extension when it is provided.
+`basename() <http://www.php.net/basename>`_ will remove extension when it is provided.
 The second argument will be removed from the name of the file.

 .. code-block:: php